A minimal private server for simulating Memory of Chaos through Calyx.

-This tutorial assumes you have basic knowledge of terminal usage and traffic redirection via a proxy.
+This tutorial assumes you have basic knowledge of a terminal and proxies.

 -